OutSystems/docs-support/src/licensing/app-object-count.md

 * Each API method you *consume* ([REST](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/REST/Consume_REST_APIs), [SOAP Web Service](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/SOAP/Consuming_SOAP_Web_Services), SAP BAPI, etc.) within each app counts as 1 AO.
 * API methods included in a library each count as 1 AO.
 * APIs that are within a C#-based extension don't contribute to the AO count.

+## Details on AO counting for Entities/Database tables

+* Each Event you configure within OutSystems Developer Cloud counts as 1 AO.
+* Events in OutSystems 11 function differently, and do not contribute to the AO count.

 ## Other scenarios relating to AO counting